MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 Before you can begin, you must set up BigCommerce as a provider in Intelligent Order Management.
 For more information, see [Set up BigCommerce provider](set-up-bigcommerce-provider.md).

-## Create a customer in Big Commerce
+## Create a customer in BigCommerce

-The first step is to setup a customer in Big Commerce.
+The first step is to setup a customer in BigCommerce.

-1. Go to **Customer**
+1. In BigCommerce, go to the **Customer** page.
-2. Click on **Add**
+2. Select **Add**
-3. Enter the customer details and Add **Company Name** if he orders belong to a Company else leave it blank.
+3. Enter details for the customer.
+If the orders are from a company, enter the name of the company in the **Company Name** field, otherwise leave the field blank.
+Select **Save**.
-4. Save the Customer and click on tab **Customer Address Details**
+4. Select the **Customer Address Details** tab.
-5. Enter the customer address details and Save.
+5. Enter the customer address information and then select **Save**.
-6. Logout and Login to have the customer shown for next transactions.
+6. To use the customer for a transaciton, you need to sign out of BigCommerce and then sign back in.

-**Please Note: If a Company Name was provided in Customer creation for Big Commerce, then please follow the below mappings in Intelligent Order Management, else start from Price List Mpaping**
+> [!NOTE]

-## Set up a customer
+> If you provided a company name when you created a customer in BigCommerce, follow the steps in the "Set up account mappings" section below.
+Otherwise, go to the "Set up pricelist mapping" section.

-The first step is to set up a customer in Intelligent Order Management.
+## Set up a customer in Intelligent Order Management

 1. Go to **Customers \> Accounts**.
 1. Select **New**.